openstack/nova/doc/source/devref/zone.rst

 In order to use the Zone operations, be sure to enable administrator operations in OpenStack API by setting the `--allow_admin_api=true` flag.

+Finally you need to enable Zone Forwarding.
+This will be used by the Distributed Scheduler initiative currently underway.
+Set `--enable_zone_routing=true` to enable this feature.

 Find out about this Zone
 ------------------------